Psykotikism/Mutant_Tanks/README.md

 For option 1:

-You must add numbers up together in `st_gamemodetypes`.
+You must add numbers up together in `Game Mode Types`.

 For option 2:

-You must specify the game modes in `st_enabledgamemodes` and `st_disabledgamemodes`.
+You must specify the game modes in `Enabled Game Modes` and `Disabled Game Modes`.

 Here are some scenarios and their outcomes:

 Scenario 1:

 ```
-st_gamemodetypes "0" // The plugin is enabled in all game mode types.
+"Game Mode Types" "0" // The plugin is enabled in all game mode types.
-st_enabledgamemodes "" // The plugin is enabled in all game modes.
+"Enabled Game Modes" "" // The plugin is enabled in all game modes.
-st_disabledgamemodes "coop" // The plugin is disabled in "coop" mode.
+"Disabled Game Modes" "coop" // The plugin is disabled in "coop" mode.

 Outcome: The plugin works in every game mode except "coop" mode.
 ```